Questions, so many questions!

 How did you get your own TV show in the first place?

-Public Access Television is a great thing, my friends.
-Anyone in the community can produce content.
-Check in your local community to see if there is a public access television station.
-More info on Public Access stations .
+community to see if there is a public access television station.
+More info

 Speaking of Public Access, what other music shows are on the SF Public Access Station?